Consulting Services

 Examples

-• Engaging an external facilitator for a team building session would be categorized as a service
+- Engaging an external facilitator to develop and deliver a team building session or a specific training program

-• Hiring a computer programmer and graphic artist to create a website with research funding
+- Hiring a computer programmer and/or graphic artist to create a website with research funding

 Engagement Process